Book Now

 Want to see what it does for you?

 The honest way to find out is one session.
-Vildan practises PKP kinesiology in Moorabbin, with online sessions across Melbourne, and gives a straight read on whether the work suits you.
+I practise PKP kinesiology in Moorabbin, with online sessions across Melbourne, and give a straight read on whether the work suits you.

 Kinesiology is a complementary health practice and is not a registered health profession in Australia.
 Sessions are not a substitute for medical advice or treatment.